 Environmental toxins are everywhere; from pesticides to PFAS, VOCs to heavy metals, environmental toxins have invaded every corner of our lives.
-And many are carcinogenic, endocrine disruptors and a contributing cause of chronic illness.
+And many are carcinogenic, endocrine disruptors and a contributing cause of chronic illness through the disruption of our gut bacteria.
 It can be a difficult topic to navigate as there is so much to learn (but that’s why I am here!)
 This will be the first post in a series: “Environmental Toxins and Your Health.”
 My aim is to help you by chewing up this massive topic into bite sized, very digestible chunks, so that you can make informed decisions about your health.

 Pesticides are chemical substances used to destroy pests such as insects, rodents, weeds or fungi.
 Although commonly used within agriculture, they are also widely used at golf courses, on turf, greenhouses, utility posts, etc., and have been since the late 1800s.
 One of the most commonly known is “RoundUp”, and it’s active ingredient Glyphosate, which has been labeled a probable carcinogen, along with many other commonly used pesticides.